cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/ServerProfileAllOf.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClassId

+`func (o *ServerProfileAllOf) GetClassId() string`

+GetClassId returns the ClassId field if non-nil, zero value otherwise.

+### GetClassIdOk

+`func (o *ServerProfileAllOf) GetClassIdOk() (*string, bool)`

+GetClassIdOk returns a tuple with the ClassId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClassId

+`func (o *ServerProfileAllOf) SetClassId(v string)`

+SetClassId sets ClassId field to given value.

+### GetObjectType

+`func (o *ServerProfileAllOf) GetObjectType() string`

+GetObjectType returns the ObjectType field if non-nil, zero value otherwise.

+### GetObjectTypeOk

+`func (o *ServerProfileAllOf) GetObjectTypeOk() (*string, bool)`

+GetObjectTypeOk returns a tuple with the ObjectType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectType

+`func (o *ServerProfileAllOf) SetObjectType(v string)`

+SetObjectType sets ObjectType field to given value.

+### GetConfigChangeContext

+`func (o *ServerProfileAllOf) GetConfigChangeContext() PolicyConfigChangeContext`

+GetConfigChangeContext returns the ConfigChangeContext field if non-nil, zero value otherwise.

+### GetConfigChangeContextOk

+`func (o *ServerProfileAllOf) GetConfigChangeContextOk() (*PolicyConfigChangeContext, bool)`

+GetConfigChangeContextOk returns a tuple with the ConfigChangeContext field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigChangeContext

+`func (o *ServerProfileAllOf) SetConfigChangeContext(v PolicyConfigChangeContext)`

+SetConfigChangeContext sets ConfigChangeContext field to given value.

+### HasConfigChangeContext

+`func (o *ServerProfileAllOf) HasConfigChangeContext() bool`

+HasConfigChangeContext returns a boolean if a field has been set.

+### SetConfigChangeContextNil

+`func (o *ServerProfileAllOf) SetConfigChangeContextNil(b bool)`

+ SetConfigChangeContextNil sets the value for ConfigChangeContext to be an explicit nil

+### UnsetConfigChangeContext
+`func (o *ServerProfileAllOf) UnsetConfigChangeContext()`

+UnsetConfigChangeContext ensures that no value is present for ConfigChangeContext, not even an explicit nil
 ### GetConfigChanges

 `func (o *ServerProfileAllOf) GetConfigChanges() PolicyConfigChange`